 Finally, when the descriptors that best suit the situation of the person being tested have been selected, a final screen will appear indicating the percentage probability that the person has deafblindness.
 If deemed necessary, below the results, the user can enter their details to request a specialised assessment and forward the case to their respective deafblind organisation.

-Currently, this free app is available for Android and Apple in all countries.
+Currently, this free app is available for Android and iOS in all countries.
 However, we are looking to improve some features and we are currently in an evaluation phase.
-Therefore, we encourage all DbI member organisations to download the app, test it and send us any recommendations you think are needed to improve it.
-In addition, we encourage you to spread the app to all health centers in your country.
+Therefore, we encourage all DbI member organisations to download the app, test it, and send us any recommendations you think are needed to improve it.
+In addition, we encourage you to inform about the app to all health centers in your country.
 Once we have received your requests, our app development team will assess the situation and make the appropriate changes.
 Help us improve case detection with your feedback!

 Our app, Deaf-blind detector, provides a percentage of the probability to get a medical diagnosis.
 This app does not provide any treatment, but advice.
 Its aim is to help health professionals to reach a diagnosis, and it cannot only be done with the app’s results but requires the application of more tests.
 In order to avoid any confusion, we recommend that users seek the advice of a doctor with expertise in this specific condition rather than making any medical decision on their own.